Nik Makino

+Nikolson Makino, better known as Nik Makino, is a Filipino rapper.
+He grew up in Tondo, Manila, and began rapping at the age of 16.
+His tracks "Neneng B" and "Lexi" went viral in 2020 but drew criticism for their perceived sexual objectification of women.

-Nikolson Makino (born 1995) is a Filipino rapper.
-Although he started rapping as a 16-year-old in 2011, Makino rose to popularity with the controversial tracks "Neneng B" and "Lexi" during the COVID-19 pandemic.
-After becoming a family man and concerned with his negative influence on children, Makino decided to move away from his sexually explicit lyrics in his debut album Hype One's (2022), a more personal record which explores themes of self-realization, love and friendship.
-He appeared on the Billboard Philippines Songs chart twice, with the Flow G collaborations "Moon" and "We Made It".
+After he started a family, Makino grew concerned about how children listening to his music were influenced.
+On his debut album, Hype One's (2022), Makino aimed to take his music in a more wholesome and personal direction.
+He appeared on the Billboard Philippines Songs chart twice with the Flow G collaborations "Moon" (2022) and "We Made It" (2024).
+With his next album, THE ALBUM IS DONE (2025), Makino wanted to balance the brash energy of his youth with his more self-aware side.

 Life and career

-Early career and "Neneng B" era (20112020)
+Early life and career

-Nikolson Makino was born in 1995.
-Growing up in Abad Santos, Tondo, Makino started rapping in 2011 as a 16-year-old and spends time in the U.S. state of New Jersey.
-His early releases were a series of mixtapes and extended plays (EPs), including Most Needed Mixtape, Now I Know, Love Lust Lies Mixtape, and It’s Nik Mixtape.
+Nikolson Makino grew up in Abad Santos, Tondo, and divides his time between the Philippines and the U.S. state of New Jersey.
+Makino started rapping in 2011 as a 16-year-old.
+His early releases were a series of mixtapes and extended plays (EPs), including Most Needed Mixtape, Now I Know, Love Lust Lies Mixtape, and It's Nik Mixtape.

+"Neneng B" era (20192020)

 Makino rose to popularity with the singles "Neneng B", a collaboration with Raf Davis, and "Lexi", which garnered a combined 95 million views.
-"Neneng B" went viral during the COVID-19 pandemic, reaching at least No. 12 on the now-defunct Philippine Music Charts in February 2020, but both songs proved controversial because of their sexually explicit lyrics and Makino attracted many critics.
-Lino Brocka's organization, The Concerned Artists of the Philippines, criticized "Neneng B" for "[reinforcing] the idea that women exist to be fetishized for male pleasure", like many other artists who "tread this well-worn path of toxic and fragile masculinity.”
-In November 2019, European producer Roko Tensei threatened to sue Makino and Davis, alleging that "Neneng B" had stolen his beat "Relax".
-While Makino claimed that he had already paid for the beat, they later reached an out-of-court settlement.
+"Neneng B" went viral during the COVID-19 pandemic, but both songs proved controversial because of their sexually explicit lyrics and Makino attracted many critics.
+Lino Brocka's organization, the Concerned Artists of the Philippines, criticized "Neneng B" for "[reinforcing] the idea that women exist to be fetishized for male pleasure", like many other artists who "tread this well-worn path of toxic and fragile masculinity.”
+In November 2019, a European producer, known as Roko Tensei, threatened to sue Makino and Davis, alleging that "Neneng B" had stolen his beat "Relax".
+Makino claimed that he had already paid for the beat.
+They later reached an out-of-court settlement.

-Makino decided to move on from his "bad boy" image after he found out children were listening to "Neneng B" at parties.
+Makino said that he decided to move on from his "bad boy" image after he found out children were listening to "Neneng B" at parties.
 He considered what kind of influence he wanted to have with his music.
-He also wanted to change personally, having become a family man: he had settled down with his now-wife Krystal Kate "Siobe Lim" Mana, the model from the "Neneng B" music video, and began raising his newborn daughter, born in 2020 or 2021.
+He also wanted to change personally, having become a family man.
+He had settled down with his now-wife Krystal Kate "Siobe Lim" Mana, the model from the "Neneng B" music video, and began raising his newborn daughter, born in 2020 or 2021.
 According to the Manila Standard, Makino now wanted make songs about "self-realization and [celebrating] family, friendship, and some clean, laid-back fun"music that had a "lasting impact".